Team-Rebirth/Lethal-Rebirth/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-%20-FFFFFF?style=for-the-badge)](https://github.com/Team-Rebirth/Lethal-Rebirth)
 [![Thunderstore](https://img.shields.io/badge/Thunderstore-%20-229EC6?style=for-the-badge)](https://thunderstore.io/c/lethal-company/p/Rebirth/Lethal_Rebirth/)

-Lethal Company is an efficient operation, but imperfections remain.
-Bugs, instability, and questionable balance are regrettable liabilities.
-This package aims to correct those faults, enhancing your tools, and expanding the catalog.
-All without compromising performance in any significant manner.
-Efficiency is mandatory.
-Profit is expected.
+> ## Promotion Announcement
+>
+> Congratulations, Contractor.
+>
+> Effective immediately, you are promoted to Elite Recovery Operative - Operation Rebirth.
+This promotion is not a courtesy.
+It is a metric-driven adjustment based on sustained profitability and demonstrated tolerance for hazardous assignment environments.
+>
+> As an Elite Recovery Operative you will be deployed to newly commissioned Company assets.
+These locations contain high-yield proprietary material and unverified hazards.
+Your role is to extract value, and return usable assets to Company custody.
+> Previous recovery operations produced significant anomalous data.
+Including personnel apparent duplications.
+These phenomena are non-compensable and non-billable.
+If you encounter expired staff, doppelgängers, or other anomalous entities:
+>
+> - Do not engage outside of mission parameters.
+> - Neutralize or bypass as required to preserve mission integrity.
+> - Mark any recovered biological material as “non-standard” and route to containment.
+>
+> Noncompliance will affect promotional standing and future assignment eligibility.

 ## Operational Summary

 ### Major features

-The directive of Lethal Rebirth is simple: Preserve the integrity of standard Company operations.
-Core procedures remain familiar, but efficiency has been refined.
-Alongside improved stability and performance, enhancements include:

-- **Bigger Teams, bigger profit**: Studies done by the Company have found that bigger teams make for more efficient work.
-There is no extension of the provided living space (the Company financed ship).
+The concept of Lethal Rebirth is simple: optimize some of the game's mechanics, increase performance, and expand the experience without losing the vanilla feel.
+This includes

+- **Bigger Teams**: Lobbies with up to 32 players (4-8 recommended) are now possible!
+To keep the ship from getting too crowded, a larger ship is available right away.
-- **Rebalanced Moons**: No new locations authorized. *Existing environments* have been adjusted for scrap yield, hostile presence, and navigation.
-Additional exits, traversal structures, and safety measures have been implemented where efficiency demanded.
+- **Rebalanced Moons**: Existing moons have been adjusted in terms of scrap yield, enemy presence, and much more.
+Additional fire exits, better access to different locations, and cruiser friendliness are also included.

-- **New Interiors**: Generic environments (including The Backrooms), a Slaughter House, Wesley’s extensions, the Lethal Office (inspired by [The Upturned](https://store.steampowered.com/app/1717770/The_Upturned/)), and the Slaughterhouse are accessible.
+- **New Interiors**: Various interiors (including the backrooms), Wesley's Interiors, the Lethal Office (inspired by [The Upturned](https://store.steampowered.com/app/1717770/The_Upturned/)), Deepcore Mines & some vanilla-style interiors are accessible.

-- **Better Immersion**: Cave variants, new fog, and prettier foliage have been discovered.
+- **Better Immersion**: Cave variants & new fog

-- **New Hostiles**: Two additional threats: The Locker (situational hazard) and The Shrimp (from [The Upturned](https://store.steampowered.com/app/1717770/The_Upturned/)). *Infestation variants and the reinstated Kidnapper Fox are also present.*
+- **New enemies**: Two additional threats: The Locker & The Cabinet. *Infestation variants and the reinstated Kidnapper Fox are also present.*

-- **Masked**: In recent events the Company has found that entities, known as the Masked, have found ways to both mimic appearance and voice of any given employee.
-They seem to be rare yet should be encountered with caution.
+- **Mirages**: Masked individuals have found ways to imitate both the appearance and voice of an employee.
+They appear to be rare, but should be approached with caution.

-- **Lategame Upgrades**: Costs and functions adapted to progression.
+- **Lategame Upgrades**: Various ship and equipment upgrades

-- **Utility Slots**: Up to *3 additional equipment slots* may be purchased.
+- **Utility Slots**: Up to *2 additional equipment slots* may be purchased.
 Most items are compatible.

-- **Quota Rollover**: In the event of total personnel loss, quota rollover will be reduced by 20%.
+- **Quota Rollover**: In the event that all crew members die, the quota rollover will be reduced by 20%.

-- **Terminal Improvements**: *Expanded interface functions*, including *purchase packs* and *lobby management systems*.
+- **Terminal Improvements**: For further information have a look [at our Extended Terminal guide](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Extended-Terminal).

 > ℹ️ For a complete list of all gameplay-relevant mods and what they do in this modpack, [check here](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Mods-&-Features).

 We recommend installing [LethalCasino](https://thunderstore.io/c/lethal-company/p/mrgrm7/LethalCasino/) if you aim for a more casual, relaxed experience when meeting your quota!

-> An officially sanctioned outlet for risk-oriented employees.
-Sadly, in recent events the Company found that the assigned worth to a teammates bodies encourages desperate teams to resort to friendly fire.
-The Company asks you to refrain from such behavior for the benefit of morale, efficiency, and professionalism in this operation.

 Further recommendations can be found here: [Recommended Mods](https://github.com/Team-Rebirth/Lethal-Rebirth/wiki/Recommended-Mods)